sparrow-platform/sparrow/README.md

 <br><br><br>
 # Opensource software
-Sparrow Platform is "Built for community, by the community" (Apache 2.0 license).
+Sparrow Platform is "Built for community, by the community" (Apache 2.0 license). <br>
 We invite Developers and medical experts to improve Sparrow Platform.<br>

 ## How can developers contribute?
 - Bring existing applications to Sparrow by building Sparrow Applets